 - The Karate Kid (1984) (PG)

-We got a lot of epic fighting movies in the early 80s, and fortunately they took the time to make one sports movie for kids.
+We got a lot of epic fighting movies in the early 80s, and fortunately, they took the time to make one sports movie for kids.
 Daniel-son is an Italian boy from New Jersey who can’t stay out of trouble when he moves to the West Coast.
-Mr. Miyagi takes Daniel under his wing to teach him karate, but first he must learn to master his own spirit.
-This movie will hold the attention of the kids, and probably leave them energized and excited afterwards, so don’t watch this one before bedtime.
+Mr. Miyagi takes Daniel under his wing to teach him karate, but first, he must learn to master his own spirit.
+This movie will hold the attention of the kids and probably leave them energized and excited afterward, so don’t watch this one before bedtime.
 In fact, have your kids get their energy out by going outside and waxing your car.

 - The Little Giants (1994) (PG)

 The classic story of David vs. Goliath is realized in this absolutely endearing film of coming-of-age and sibling rivalry.
 The misfits are your standard nerds, dweebs, a foreign kid and a fat kid, but this time the standout who brings the team together is a girl!
 Becky ‘Icebox’ O’Shea isn’t let on the organized team, so her dorky, Rick-Moranisy dad organizes whoever he can find to get that sweet revenge.
 Also, some sweet football trick plays are featured here, that may or may not have inspired a few NFL touchdowns.